lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 {: #Fig-ctxt title='Compression/Decompression Context'}

-The Rule does not describe how to delineate each field in the original packet header.
+The rule does not describe how to delineate each field in the original packet header.
 This MUST be known from the compressor/decompressor.
 The rule only describes the compression/decompression behavior for each header field.
-In the rule, the Fields Descriptions are listed in the order in which the fields appear in the packet header.
+In the rule, the Field Descriptions are listed in the order in which the fields appear in the packet header.

-The Rule also describes the Compression Residue sent regarding the order of the Fields Descriptions in the Rule.
+The rule also describes what Compression Residue is sent.
+The Compression Residue is assembled by concatenating the residues for each field, in the order the Field Descriptions appear in the Rule.

 The Context describes the header fields and its values with the following entries:

 * Field ID (FID) is a unique value to define the header field.

 * Field Length (FL) represents the length of the field.
 It can be either a fixed value (in bits) if the length is known when the rule is created or a type if the length is variable.
 The length of a header field is defined in the specific protocol standard.
-The type defines the process to compute length, its unit (bits, bytes,...) and the value to be sent before the compression residue.
+The type defines the process to compute length, its unit (bits, bytes,...) and the value to be sent before the Compression Residue.

-* Field Position (FP): indicating if several instances of a field exist in the headers which one is targeted.
-The default position is 1.
+* Field Position (FP): if several instances of a field exist in the headers, FP indicates which occurrence this Field Desccription applies to.
+The default value is 1 (first occurence).

-* A direction indicator (DI) indicates the packet direction(s) this Field Description applies to.
+* A Direction Indicator (DI) indicates the packet direction(s) this Field Description applies to.
 Three values are possible:

   * UPLINK (Up): this Field Description is only applicable to packets sent by the Dev to the App,